gitlabhq/omnibus-gitlab/doc/package-information/defaults.md

 Note that if you are using NFS (Network File System), files will be carried over a network which will require, based on implementation, ports `111` and `2049` to be open.

+*: NOTE: **NOTE:** In some cases, the GitLab Registry will be automatically enabled by default.
+Please see [our documentation](https://docs.gitlab.com/ee/administration/packages/container_registry.html) for more details